mdbb12138/CIS-1051-Demo/preposal.md

 ## What idea(s) do you have for your final project?

-My idea for the final project is the Gomoku game.
+My idea for the final project is the Gomoku game or the mario game if gomoku isn't allowed.

 ## If you plan to collaborate with one or two classmates, what are their names?